 Always clear the lint off the screen when you retrieve your dry clothing from a communal dryer.
 This quick and easy process prevents buildup that can become a fire hazard.

 Caldwell & Gregory provides multi-housing buildings with personalized laundry solutions that meet their tenants’ specific needs.
 Because of our expertise in partnering with various apartment buildings and rental properties, we can identify your building’s best options to create a conducive, effective laundry space.
+Our technicians work hard to keep your public washing machines clean and operational with attentive services you can trust.

 If you’re a property owner who’s interested in installing or upgrading one or more laundry rooms in your multi-housing building, we’re here to help with high-quality machines and payment systems.
 Visit our multi-housing page or contact us for more information.